-It is clear then that confidence is something innate, something that literally has power over the outcome of situations through sheer positivity and self-assurance.
-This “feeling”, this premonition of your own success, seems to have an amazing power in the lives of those who exercise confidence and almost guarantees a positive outcome.
+It is clear that confidence is something innate.
+Something that literally has power over the outcome of situations through sheer positivity and self-assurance.
+This premonition of your own success seems to have amazing power in the lives of those who exercise confidence.
+Furthermore, it almost guarantees a positive outcome.
 Because of this, confidence is a highly sought-after commodity.

-So, is confidence something you simply have, or can you nurture it?
-Confidence is something you had but lost at some point in your life.
-When you were six, you knew you could be anything you wanted to be: a policeman, an Olympic medal-winning swimmer – it didn’t matter that you could be killed any minute of the day or that you couldn’t swim; the confidence was strong enough for you to believe you could do it.
-It is only when you were socialized and warned about the pitfalls of policing society or jumping into the water that you stopped to think about the negatives.
+Well, it’s actually a little bit of both.
+Confidence is something you had naturally but lost at some point in your life.
+When you were six, you knew you could be anything you wanted to be.
+Maybe it was a policeman or an Olympic medal-winning swimmer.
+It didn’t matter that you could be killed any minute of the day or that you couldn’t swim.
+Your confidence was strong enough for you to believe you could do it.
+Only after you were socialized and warned about potential pitfalls did you stop to think about the negatives.
 We should then be able to train ourselves to be confident again, but how?

-Well, try to appraise your skills realistically.
-Many parents have raised their children by praising them for everything they do.
-This had the intention of building confidence but really simply gave them a hollow idea of their actual skills and disappointed the child in the end when they could not achieve a goal.
+First of all, it is important to appraise your skills realistically.
+Many parents have raised their children by praising them for everything they do with the intention of building confidence.
+In reality, though, this gave children a hollow idea of their actual skills, leading to the child being disappointed in the end when they could not achieve a goal.

 Take note of your successes and use them to empower you as you move through your trials and failures.
 If you celebrate the small successes, you’re building up the expectation that you deserve the big success, aiding in your optimism and building your confidence.